City-of-Helsinki/helfi-hakuvahti/documentation/rest-api.md

 Returns `202` with an empty body.
 Sending continues in the background because contact details are resolved from ATV in batches, which can take minutes for large sites.
 Messages are inserted into the shared notification queue and delivered by `hav:send-queue`.
 Large broadcast can delay regular notifications by a few cron cycles.

-Returns `400` if `X-Access-Token` is missing, and `403` if the token cannot be verified: a bad signature, an expired token, another issuer, or an `azp` that is not in `OIDC_ALLOWED_CLIENTS`.
-The admin has to log in again in that case.
+Returns `400` if `X-Access-Token` is missing, and `403` if the token cannot be verified.

+Returns `403` with `Not authorized to broadcast for this site.` if the token is fine but the admin is in none of the site's `broadcast.adGroups`, or the token carries no `ad_groups` claim at all.

-Returns `500` if the `OIDC_*` variables are not configured or the issuer's discovery document cannot be read, so broadcasting fails closed.
+Returns `500` if the `OIDC_*` variables are not configured, the issuer's discovery document cannot be read, or the site has no `broadcast.adGroups` configured for the current environment, so broadcasting fails closed.

 ## Health checks